minimal windows® in Luxury Basement Renovations

-A project installed by our glazing partners, IQ Glass, features a luxury basement renovation complete with an indoor pool and home gym.
-To the rear of the indoor pool a two pane minimal windows sliding door was installed.
+A project installed by our glazing partners IQ Glass features a luxury basement renovation complete with an indoor pool and home gym.
+To the rear of the indoor pool, a two-pane minimal windows sliding door was installed.

-The recent garden landscaping trend of creating a sub ground level of the garden can be linked to luxury basement renovations by minimal windows slim sliding glass doors.
+The recent garden landscaping trend of creating a sub-ground level of the garden can be linked to luxury basement renovations by minimal windows slim sliding glass doors.

 Our project The White Pool House showcases this type of garden design beautifully.
 The garden and basement are connected by two sets of two pane minimal windows aluminium sliding doors.

-The patio space just outside the sliding doors can be used as an outdoor seating area with the raised garden either side providing privacy and shading.
+The patio space just outside the sliding doors can be used as an outdoor seating area with the raised garden on either side providing privacy and shading.